 While there are still actual computer viruses in the wild, what antivirus software contend with nowadays are malware such as ransomware, rootkits, worms, Trojans, adware, and MS Office macros.
-We take a look at the top 4 best antivirus software out there and even though Microsoft has one built into Windows called Windows Defender, there is still a strong market for third party security software which have their own relative strengths and weaknesses.
+We take a look at the top 4 best antivirus software out there and even though Microsoft has one built into Windows called Windows Defender, there is still an active market for third party security software which has their relative strengths and weaknesses.
 Without further ado, here are the top 4 best antivirus software for 2019.

-McAfee comes pre-installed in most off-the shelf computers.
-After the one-month trial period, users can simply go online and pay for a registration key for annual protection.
+McAfee comes pre-installed in most off-the-shelf computers.
+After the one-month trial period, users can go online and pay for a registration key for annual protection.
 For those who take up automatic renewal, McAfee includes a Virus Protection Pledge which is equal to an online support call which will get rid of any problem that gets past the antivirus.
 If McAfee isn’t pre-installed.
-Users can simply download and install the installer from the website.
-Once installed, the software performs a long initial cleaning which gradually improves with every subsequent scan.
+Users can download and install the installer from the website.
+Once installed, the software performs a deep initial cleaning which gradually improves with every subsequent scan.
 The new desktop interface looks simple and easy to use, a welcome thing for users as security software can seem intimidating.

-For $59.99, McAfee offers an unlimited license which allows you to install the software in every Windows, MacOS, iOS and Android device in the household which is quite a great deal.
+For $59.99, McAfee offers an unlimited license which allows you to install the software on every Windows, MacOS, iOS, and Android device in the household, which is quite a great deal.
 Something other antivirus companies don’t offer or offer at a premium.
 For the cheapskates, $39.99 nets just one Windows-only license.
-So if it does come on your newly-purchased device, just go for it.
+So if it does come on your newly-purchased device, go for it.

 Just like McAfee, Norton or what is now known as Symantec Norton Antivirus Plus has been in the virus-hunting business since the days of early personal computing.
-And just like McAfee, Norton has become a household name when it comes to antivirus products though Symantec seems to have lately been eclipsed by additional competition, not to mention poor performance of previous versions.
+Moreover, just like McAfee, Norton has become a household name when it comes to antivirus products though Symantec seems to have lately been eclipsed by new competition, not to mention the poor performance of previous versions.

-Symantec Norton Antivirus Plus however continues to be relevant and remains popular among other antivirus products.
+Symantec Norton Antivirus Plus, however, continues to be relevant and remains popular among other antivirus products.
 Like most antivirus products, Symantec Norton Antivirus Plus, is no longer a simple antivirus, as the package includes an option for cloud backup as well as a password manager.
-The cloud backup however is only 2GB which you could use for important files.
-The password manager is a cool added bonus but because its free, it’s not as full-featured as standalone password managers.
+The cloud backup, however, is only 2GB which you could use for essential files.
+The password manager is a cool bonus, but because it’s free, it’s not as full-featured as standalone password managers.

-Unlike McAfee however, Norton is pretty expensive for 59.99 or just one license.
+Unlike McAfee however, Norton is pretty expensive for 59.99 or just one licenses.
 Paying an additional forty will allow only up to five devices to be registered, which is a shame.
-The performance is good but like Apple could be banking on its name, though it’s still a name that many trust and put their money in.
+The performance is excellent but like Apple could be banking on its name, though it’s still a name that many trusts and put their money in.